cybersettler/weldkit/README.md

 * _ViewElement_: Used to create view elements
 * _FragmentElement_: Used to create fragment elements

-All these are modules exported by the ackee module.
+All these are modules exported by the weldkit module.
 These elements are meant to be used in a hierarchical way, so the App element should be at the at the root of the documents body.